-- Contacting the parties and clerk if the mediation date must be rescheduled. - Arranging the place if the mediation is in person.
-The Arbitration Center is available to mediators and can be scheduled through Court Admin. - Setting up the call and contacting the parties, if mediation is done by phone.
-Arranging other video platform, if preferred to Zoom. - Making sure the agreement is signed and submitted to the clerk (if no attorneys of record).
+- Contacting the parties and clerk if the mediation date must be rescheduled.
+Mediator should notify court administration if mediation cannot be completed before the next court date. - Arranging the place if the mediation is in person.
+The Arbitration Center is available for in-person mediations and can be scheduled through Court Admin. - Setting up the call and contacting the parties, if mediation is done by phone.
+Arranging the video platform, such as Zoom or Teams, and providing that login info to the parties. - Making sure the agreement is signed and submitted to the clerk (if no attorneys of record).